Deep inference of simulated strong lenses in ground-based surveys: Introduction

 We emulated DES imaging data because the full 6-year DES dataset is publicly available \cite{Abbott_2021}, and a natural progression of this line of work is to evaluate the performance of these models on real observed survey data.
 Many lenses in the DES survey footprint have previously been modeled using conventional MCMC techniques, and we can use the lens parameter values and uncertainties from those studies as a future benchmark for our models.
 The takeaways from such a study can help inform the direction of future work on survey data from the Rubin Observatory.

 Another way in which this work differs from previous SBI studies is that it uses masked autoregressive flows (MAFs)~\cite{papamakarios2017masked} as the density estimator.
-To our knowledge, this is the first application of MAFs to the problem of strong lens modeling.
+To our knowledge, this is one of the first application of MAFs to the problem of strong lens modeling, based on earlier works by some of the same coauthors of this work \cite{poh2022stronglensingparameterestimation,agarwal2025neuralnetworkpredictionstrong,swierc2024domainadaptiveneuralposteriorestimation}.
 MAFs differ from the mixture density networks used in previous studies as they are not restricted to modeling probability densities using mixtures of Gaussians.

 Finally, we compare an NPE model \cite[]{Legin2021, Legin2023} to a BNN trained on the same data.
 BNNs have already been successfully used in astrophysics and cosmology --- e.g., for the classification of blazars~\cite{BF2022}, calibration of gamma-ray bursts as cosmological distance indicators using supernovae type Ia~\cite{ER2022}, and galaxy morphology measurements~\cite{WL2022, TC2022}, among others.
-In the context of strong lens parameter estimation, they are the most commonly used architecture in the literature \cite{levasseur2017uncertainties, pearson2021strong, wagner2021hierarchical, park2021large, bom2019deep}.
+In the context of strong lens parameter estimation, they are the most commonly used architecture in the literature \cite{Gentile_2023, levasseur2017uncertainties, pearson2021strong, wagner2021hierarchical, park2021large, bom2019deep}.
 As such, they provide a suitable method for comparison.

 Another reason we use BNNs for comparison is that both methods have computational costs that are amortized, enabling us to evaluate the performance of both models across a large ensemble of one thousand lenses on a reasonable timescale.
 We do not rely on the models' performances on any single lens image, as that can be prone to selection bias and may not be indicative of a model's typical performance.
 Due to the prohibitive computational expense of MCMC modeling, it cannot be performed for a large number of lenses, so we did not compare NPE to MCMC.